SaadAsif-NU/-Operating-System-Simulator/README.md

 Project Description: Operating System Simulator

 Introduction:
-The Operating System Simulator is a project developed in C++ for simulating various functionalities of an operating system.
-This simulator encompasses key concepts in operating systems, such as CPU scheduling, semaphores, deadlocks using the Bankers Algorithm, memory management, and page replacement algorithms.
-It provides a hands-on platform for understanding and experimenting with these fundamental components of operating systems.
+The Operating System Simulator is a comprehensive project implemented in C++ on the Linux operating system.
+This simulator provides a platform to study and experiment with various aspects of operating systems, including CPU scheduling, semaphores, deadlocks (using the Bankers Algorithm), memory management, and page replacement algorithms.
+It aims to simulate the behavior and functionality of an operating system, allowing users to gain practical insights into these fundamental concepts.

 Features: